file-format/Products/content/en/email/php/phpmailer/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Send Email Message to a List via PHP</h2>
 <p>The open source library PHPMailer is usually used to send an email message to mailing lists.
-The library is very reliable and can send emails a message to a whole list of recipients proficiently.
+The library is reliable and can send emails a message to a whole list of recipients proficiently.
 After setting up a PHPMailer instance using SMTP, they can connect to a MySQL database to retrieve a list of recipients.
 You can set your custom email messages as well as one particular one to all recipients.
 You can also select some specific users from the list for sending emails.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}